deepopo/deepopo.github.io/index.md

 ---

 # Short Bio
 I'm currently a Ph.D candidate in Department of Computer Science and Engineering, Shanghai Jiao Tong University.
 Before that, I received my B.S. degree (2017) and M.E. degree (2020) in East China Normal University, respectively.
 From 2020 to 2022, I was employed in the Institute of Financial Technology, China UnionPay.
-My current research interest includes **GNN (Graph Neural Network)** and **AI for EDA (Electronics Design Automation)**.
+My current research interest is **AI for CO (Combinotorial Optimization)**, which includes **Network Alignment**, **AI for EDA (Electronics Design Automation)**, and **Interpretability**.
 Welcome to contact with me: <u>duxingbo@sjtu.edu.cn</u>.

 # Education
 + **Shanghai Jiao Tong University**, School of Electronic Information and Electrical Engineering, Ph.D (2022.04 ~ Now)